Sensory Processing Disorder (SPD)

 • Proprioception: Makes the child feel safe by being “squished” or “hugged” by using weighted vests or weighted blankets

-• Smell: Aromatherapy with scented oils, candles, stuffed animals, plants (relaxing scents include vanilla, peppermint, jasmine, lavender; stimulating scents include cinnamon, strong florals, spices)
+• Smell: Aromatherapy can be administered via scented oils, candles, stuffed animals, plants.
+Relaxing scent options include vanilla, peppermint, jasmine, lavender; stimulating scents include cinnamon, strong florals, spices.

 • Tactile: Anything that would introduce new textures to your child!
 Popular options include: